-- H108 Be careful what you interact with.
+- H109 Be careful what you interact with.
 Team members are prohibited from the following actions with regards to interaction with ARENA elements.
+Temporary deformation of a GAME PIECE (e.g.to pre-load a ROBOT) is an exception to this rule.

-- A. climbing on or inside,
+- A. climbing on or inside (unless instructed by FIELD staff),

 - B. hanging from,

 - C. deforming, and

 - D. damaging.